 - Your neighbours are getting new roofing – this is because homes building around the same time that experiences the same whether will need roofing replaced at the same time

 - Moss and lichen that have not been cleaned for a long time and have been left to grow

 Can roof tiles or slates be repaired?

 If you spot signs of damage or wear on your roof tiles, it is important to act immediately to stop water from going under the tiles and consequently rotting the wood underneath.
 If an inspection of the roof concludes that a part of the tiles are missing, then the whole tile will need to be replaced.

 Any roof can be repaired if you seek a professional contractor.
-At S&J Roofing, our experience and expertise means that we can repair all types of roof and fix any leakages.
+At S&J Roofing, our experience and expertise mean that we can repair all types of roofs and fix any leakages.

 What happens to rain on a flat roof?

 Flat roofing is usually used for commercial and industrial buildings as it has extra space for extras like solar panels and rooftop gardens.
 Though ponding can be an issue for flat roofs expert contractors will ensure that there is a slight incline to allow water to run off and stop stagnant water build up on your roof.